-- Persistent back pain (with or without neurogenic symptoms), with impairment or loss of function AND - c.
+- c.
 Either unresponsive to at least 3 months of conservative nonsurgical care or with severe or rapidly progressive symptoms of motor loss, neurogenic claudication, or cauda equina syndrome - 5.
 Recurrent, same level, disc herniation, at least 3 months after previous disc surgery, when ALL of the following are present: - Recurrent neurogenic symptoms (radicular pain or claudication) or evidence of nerve root irritation, as demonstrated by a positive nerve root tension sign or positive femoral tension sign or a corresponding neurologic deficit AND - b.
-Impairment or loss of function AND - c.
-Unresponsive to at least 3 months of conservative nonsurgical care or with severe or rapidly progressive symptoms of motor loss, neurogenic claudication, or cauda equina syndrome AND - A. Neural structure compression and instability documented by imaging at a level and side corresponding to the clinical symptoms - 6.
+Impairment or loss of function c.
+Unresponsive to at least 3 months of conservative nonsurgical care or with severe or rapidly progressive symptoms of motor loss, neurogenic claudication, or cauda equina syndrome

+- d.
+Neural structure compression and instability documented by imaging at a level and side corresponding to the clinical symptoms - 6.
 Pseudarthrosis, documented radiologically (by the presence of hardware failure after solid fusion), when ALL of the following are present: - a.
-No less than 6 months after initial fusion AND - b.
+No less than 6 months after initial fusion

 With persistent axial back pain, with or without neurogenic symptoms, or with severe or rapidly progressive symptoms of motor loss, neurogenic claudication, or cauda equina syndrome

 - c.
 Impairment or loss of function, in an individual who had experienced significant interval relief of prior symptoms - 7.
 Instability due to fracture, dislocation, infection, abscess, or tumor when extensive surgery is required that could create an unstable spine - 8.
-Iatrogenic or degenerative flatback syndrome with significant sagittal imbalance; when fusion is performed with spinal osteotomy or interbody spacers b.
-Eccentric disc space collapse, spondylolisthesis, acute single-level scoliosis, lateral listhesis on imaging, or severe stenosis at that level requiring decompression
+Iatrogenic or degenerative flatback syndrome with significant sagittal imbalance; when fusion is performed with spinal osteotomy or interbody spacers

-- 9. Adjacent level disease when ALL of the following are present: - a.
-Persistent back pain (with or without neurogenic symptoms) with impairment or loss of function that is unresponsive to at least 3 months of conservative therapy
+- 9. Adjacent level disease when ALL of the following are present: - Persistent back pain (with or without neurogenic symptoms) with impairment or loss of function that is unresponsive to at least 3 months of conservative therapy